This Sure Looks Like Mitt Romney’s Secret Twitter Account

 The next tweet didn’t come until May of this year, when Pierre was moved to point out to a Bloomberg reporter that he had forgotten to include Romney in a list of Senators sticking up for Richard Burr.

-Next was a tweet to Romney Senate colleague Dick Durbin, who Pierre casually addressed as “Dick,” followed by a series of tweets defending Mitt Romney’s honor.
+Next was a tweet to Romney Senate colleague Dick Durbin, whom Pierre casually addressed as “Dick,” followed by a series of tweets defending Mitt Romney’s honor.

 More recently, there was a tweet expressing unhappiness at Trump’s decision to withdraw troops from Syria (which Romney has publicly condemned) while also insisting on the Senate’s powerlessness (as Romney a move as there ever was).

-And just yesterday, Pierre Delecto offered a bashful joke in response to an Erick Erickson tweet full of Romney praise.
+And on Saturday, Pierre Delecto offered a bashful joke in response to an Erick Erickson tweet full of Romney praise.

 Here are just a few of those Romney-centric tweets beloved by Pierre: